grrrr/constantq/readme.txt

 Put the pd-msvc/constantq~.dll, pd-linux/constantq~.pd_linux or pd-darwin/constantq~.pd_darwin file
 into the extra folder of the PD installation.

-Put the help-constantq~.pd file into the doc\5.reference subfolder of your PD installation.
+Put the constantq~-help.pd file into the doc\5.reference subfolder of your PD installation.

 ----------------------------------------------------------------------------

 IMPORTANT INFORMATION for all Max/MSP users:

-For Mac OSX put the max-osx/constantq~.mxd file into the folder /Library/Application Support/Cycling '74/externals
+For Mac OSX put the max-darwin/constantq~.mxo file into the folder /Applications/Max*/Cycling '74/externals

 For Windows put the max-msvc\ constantq~.mxe file into the folder C:\program files\common files\Cycling '74\externals (english version)

-Put the constantq~.help file into the max-help folder.
+Put the constantq~.maxhelp file into the max-help folder.

 ============================================================================